Skip to main content

 In a given data file, if the type and term are varied, you will likely need to split that data file by type and term, creating a unique file for each type and term combination.

-Exporting Student's School & Evaluation Data
+Example 3: Exporting Student's School & Evaluation Data

-It is common to export a student's highschool, college and test data when sending data from Element451 to another system.
+It is common to export a student's high school, college, and test data when sending data from Element451 to another system.
 Repeating on Schools and Evaluations is effective, but produce two files.
 This example assumes a single export file is required.

 Example Data File